 Aikido is a modern martial art developed by the founder Morihei Ueshiba(1883 - 1969)who mastered secrets of Japanese traditional Bujyutsu(the art of battle)and experienced hardship of spiritual discipline.
 It aims unification of body, mind and ki (internal energy).

 Aikido is a unique culture and martial arts of Japan.

 Through Aikido, we aim to cultivate mental flexibility that can respond sensitively to various situations together with physical training.

 There is no attack technique from yourself in Aikido.
 If you receive an attack from the other party, we aim to control the opponent by using that momentum.

-It is a martial art with the opposite idea to the common sense of the first victory, including the traditional Japanese spiritual element that respects peace, and contains a very reasonable and reasonable element that can deal with actual attacks.
+It is a martial art that is the opposite from a concept of “victory goes to the one who makes the first move”.
+It includes the traditional Japanese spiritual element that pays respects to peace.
+It also contains a very reasonable aspect in that one can deal with actual attacks.